kueihua100/Docs/audio/audioflinger_heap_size_at_low_ram.md

 <!-- comment messages -->

 ## **Issue:**
-At low RAM environment, Enter Youtube -> playback with speaker outpur -> Headphone plugged-in, will have below logcat log:
+At low RAM environment, Enter Youtube -> playback with speaker output -> Headphone plugged-in, will have below logcat log:

     E AudioFlinger: not enough memory for AudioTrack size=524512